 Also consider that naked breasts are not the only form of sexualisation in the media, which again discredits the argument against page 3.
 Bear in mind that for a foot fetishist, a photo of bare feet can be just as provocative as a page 3 photograph for a man who likes large breasts; and for a hair fetishist, the sexualisation of hair in a Herbal Essences advert, may also be provocative.
 Furthermore, there are a number of websites for those with a breast feeding fetish.
-Consider how a person with such a fetish makes the woman who chooses to breast-feed openly in Starbucks (which is her right), just as sexualized as the women who autonomously model for page 3.
+Consider how a person with such a fetish will sexualise a woman who chooses to breast-feed openly in Starbucks (which is her right), in a similar way that women, who autonomously model for page 3, are sexualised by another.

 One of the signatories of the ‘No More Page 3’ campaign has stated: “How are women meant to be taken seriously in the workplace when this is how they are seen?”.
 I argue that abolishing page 3 pictures will not change the perception of glamour models, as long as pornographic sites exist.
 In fact, page 3 is far less obscene than pornographic sites, which so often reveal women and men performing a number of lewd acts, which I shall not mention here.
 Whilst glamour models may, perhaps, degrade themselves, it is their autonomous choice to do so.
 Just because some women like to be objectified, does not make it wrong, and as long as the objectified person consents to being objectified by others, where is the problem?
 Live and let live.

 It is important to remember that sexual taste is incredibly diverse and complex.
-Not every man is attracted to the sight of breasts, and some may be sexually attracted to bare feet, just as some women may be sexually attracted to the sight of a “beer-belly”.
+Not every man is attracted to the sight of breasts: Some may be sexually attracted to bare feet, just as some women may be sexually attracted to the sight of a “beer-belly” – because being with an overweight man makes some women feel less self-conscious about their own “imperfections”.
 It would appear that any photo could potentially be subject to sexual objectification depending upon the viewer and their sexual preferences.
 Perhaps the campaigners should review their protest, and call for a ban on all photos – or just airbrush out all people, just as Ikea removed women from the Saudi Arabian Ikea Catalogue.